Earthquake in Central Romania at magnitude 4.1

-An earthquake occurred in Central Romania at 4:56pm local time on Saturday.
-The epicentre was located 127 kilometres north of the capital Bucharest, and about 50 kilometres east of Brașov.
+An earthquake occurred in Central Romania at 4:56pm local time on October 28.
+The epicentre was 127 kilometres north of the capital Bucharest, and about 50km east of Brașov.

 So far, no reports of injuries or damage have been filed.
 The tremor, with a strength of 4.1 on the Richter Scale, happened in a mountainous region with few villages.